Kirātārjunīya

-Kirātārjunīya (किरातार्जुनीय, Of Arjuna and the Kirāta) is an epic poem by Bhāravi, considered to be the most powerful poem in Sanskrit.
-Believed to have been composed in the 6th century or earlier, it consists of eighteen cantos describing the combat between Arjuna and Lord Shiva (in the guise of a kirāta, or "mountain-dwelling hunter") at Indrakeeladri Hills in present-day Vijayawada.
+Kirātārjunīya (किरातार्जुनीय, Of Kirata and Arjuna) is an epic poem by Bhāravi, written in Sanskrit.
+Believed to have been composed in the 6th century or earlier, it consists of eighteen cantos describing the combat between Shiva (in the guise of a kirata, or "mountain-dwelling hunter"), and Arjuna.
 Along with the Naiṣadhacarita and the Shishupala Vadha, it is one of the larger three of the six Sanskrit mahakavyas, or great epics.
 It is noted among Sanskrit critics both for its gravity or depth of meaning, and for its forceful and sometimes playful expression.
 This includes a canto set aside for demonstrating linguistic feats, similar to constrained writing.
 Later works of epic poetry followed the model of the Kirātārjunīya.